 What is Rosacea?

 Rosacea is a chronic inflammatory skin condition affecting the face, in which the skin appears abnormally red, or flushed.
-It is estimated that Rosacea affects more than 16 million Americans.
+Rosacea affects more than 16 million Americans.
 Although Rosacea may develop at any age, it usually occurs in people after age 30 as a flushing or redness on the cheeks, nose, chin or forehead that may come and go, but it can begin as early as age 20.

 Living with Rosacea